Just need to Dullcote these Rodoks

 I could have shaved the internal volume of the S5 a bit more aggressively, maybe, but to no point.
 Although the only wonky thing is that the S1+S2 markers don’t fit perfectly into the S3+S5, there’s no way I could have gotten them to fit perfectly: the base and top would have had to be 2.5mm thick on the S3 & S5, and I think it would have been too risky for the S5.
 Everything overall does fit into the S4+S7, though, which was the whole point of the exercise.

-Although I’m printing off a few copies for folks for a few bucks, I also put it up on Thingiverse because it felt like the right thing to do.
+Although I’m printing off a few copies for folks for a few bucks, I also put the STLs up on Cults for $5.

 Here’s the final product.
 I’m extremely pleased with the results.

 Just need to bases these AT models.
 Started on Bayou Engineering and it’s painting up pretty quickly.